mmccroskey/Mist/README.md

 3. Shared
     * If another User shares some of their private Records with the current User, those shared Records appear here.

 Much more detail is available in the [Mist's Architecture Explained](#) section below.
 Each one of these Database Types has a corresponding class: `PublicDatabase`, `PrivateDatabase`, and `SharedDatabase`.
 All of these inherit from the abstract class `Database`, and all `Database` instances are backed by `Realm` instances, which means that Databases have the same syntax and rules for interaction as Realm instances do.

-Here's the Cliff Notes:
+This means that:

+1. **`Database` instances are thread-locked.**
+    * boop

 #### Saving Records